gfoidl/CairoSharp/ReadMe.md

 | Windows x64 / x86 | :heavy_check_mark:               | not needed                                                                    |
 | Mac OS            | :x:                              | :heavy_check_mark: (see [downloads](https://www.cairographics.org/download/)) |

-* for Windows x64 / x86 the _cairo_ DLL is bundled with the NuGet package, not further installation is needed
+* for Windows x64 / x86 the _cairo_ DLL is bundled with the NuGet package, no further installation is needed

 I don't have Mac OS, thus there are no stubs available, and I can't tell whether it will work or not.